phaskins/rubycbhltr/README.md

 Something like this would also work.<br/><br/>
 ![](./images/error_fix_2.png)<br/><br/>

 * (Ruby) Because of the way the code is being parsed, Doc comments (i.e. <<-DOC .....
-DOC) may cause inaccuracies within the extension, such as highlighting the wrong line or not highlighting anything at all.
+DOC) may cause inaccuracies within the extension, such as highlighting the wrong line or not highlighting anything at all.<br/><br/>
 ![](./images/doc_comments_error_example.png)

 ## Dependencies